grmwld/OpenInPapers/README.txt

 	- Keyboard shortcut is now supported.
 Hit ctrl+p to open the page in Papers.
 	  The shortcut only work on newly opened tabs from the moment you update the extension.
 It won't work on already opened tabs.

+Release version 1.2 notice :

+	- Thanks to ymazuz, you can now right click a page to open it in papers.
+If the right-clicked item is a link, the link will open in Papers instead of the current page.
+If text is selected when you open the page via the keybinding or the contextual menu, it will be used as a default title in Papers.